Harvinder394/cash-apps-powerbi-dashboard/README.md

 # Cash Applications Executive Dashboard (Power BI)

+## 🎯 Problem Statement
+Cash Applications teams often rely on multiple reports to track performance, identify risks, and analyze root causes.
+This project aims to provide a unified dashboard to enable faster decision-making and operational efficiency.

 ## 📊 Overview
 This project showcases an end-to-end Power BI dashboard designed to monitor Cash Applications performance, identify risk, and analyze root causes of suspended cash.